-This problem is again due to the ball.
-When you use hot water, the pressurized water will stream around the ball inside the heat trap.
+This problem is again caused by the ball.
+When you use hot water, the pressurized water will flow around the ball inside the heat trap.
 The ball naturally vibrates which creates a rattle noise.
-It’s usually a more prominent issue if you have a recirculation pump that creates more pressure.
+This issue is more common if you have a recirculation pump that creates more pressure.

-Fortunately, this may not be an issue if your water heater is placed away from any dwelling areas.
+This might not be an issue if your water heater is placed away from any living areas.

-Most people recommend that you simply replace the ball with a flap.
+Most experts recommend that you simply replace the ball with a flap.
 This will also reduce natural convection by trapping more heat.

 Should You Buy One?

-In saying this, heat traps aren’t without their fair share of problems as we established above.
-Unless it’s a legal requirement in your state, in the end, it comes down to personal preference.
+That said, heat traps aren’t without their problems, as we have established.
+Unless it’s a legal requirement in your state, this comes down to personal preference.

 Tips for Installing Heat Traps

-Installing heat traps is very easy and requires only a little plumbing know-how.
-If you don’t have any experience or want to install a loop heat trap, we recommend consulting a professional.
-They might be able to bend the present pipes and will avoid any mistakes.
+Installing heat traps is easy and requires only basic plumbing knowledge.
+If you don’t have any experience or want to install a loop heat trap, we recommend calling a professional.
+They might be able to bend the pipes and will avoid any mistakes.

-Heat trap nipple kits are easy to find in most hardware stores that provide water heater parts.
-You can also purchase them through larger manufacturers such as Rheem, A.O.
+Heat trap nipple kits are easy to find in most hardware stores that sell water heater parts.
+You can also purchase them from larger manufacturers such as Rheem, A.O.
 Smith, and Bradford White, among others.

 The installation process is pretty straightforward.
-You’ll need the following:
+You will need the following: